 Network Transit Time4 (units of 1 ms): The maximum time (in ms) for a message to propagate between any two nodes on the LAN.
 This time depends upon the network architecture and is typically negligible.
 It can be significant in networks that have one or more slow segments.

-For a media redundancy ring network, the recommended setting this this parameter to at least 5 ms (parameter value = 5), which accommodates the maximum supported number of ring nodes.
+For a media redundancy ring network, it is recommended to set this parameter to at least 5 ms (parameter value = 5), which accommodates the maximum supported number of ring nodes.